Change Tracking for CAP Services¶

 cds add hana --for production

-For simplification of initial testing, you may wish to disable authentication by adding the following to the "cds" section of your project's package.json (for Node.js) or to your project's .cdsrc.json (for Java):
+For simplification of initial testing, you may wish to disable authentication by adding the following to the "cds" section of your project's package.json (for Node.js) or to your project's .cdsrc.json (for Java).
+It allows your application to be accessed anonymously.

 "requires": {